Dad's Navy Days

 The hospital had long needed a children’s ward and the money for this project had been raised by the Peanut Club.
 This curious and typically British affair had been born in 1931 in connection with a special appeal which was being held in Tunbridge Wells to raise money for the new Kent and Sussex Hospital.
 A comic newspaper called "Glad Rag" was produced by journalists.
 Mrs Clemetson wrote in this paper an intended parody on a children’s feature called the Peanut Club, offering a bag of peanuts to anyone who gave twelve 1931 pennies to the hospital funds.
 She signed the piece "Your adoring Aunt Agatha".
 To everyone’s astonishment a little girl presented herself together with twelve pennies at a local bank and demanded a bag of peanuts.
 It was quickly realised that if one child had taken the suggestion seriously no doubt many more would do the same.
 Within 7 years £14,000 had been raised for the Tunbridge Wells Hospital and McIndoe [Sir Archibald Mclndoe], seeing the possibilities, asked Aunt Agatha, about raising funds for a children’s ward.

-Jean Rice, writing in Ireland GenWeb in February 2003, gives an account of the Peanut Club, written by Miss M. C. L. Longley of Tunbridge Wells, Kent in June 1998.
+Jean Rice, writing in the now gone (December 2004) Ireland GenWeb website in February 2003, gave an account of the Peanut Club, written by Miss M. C. L. Longley of Tunbridge Wells, Kent in June 1998.
 Apparently the Peanut club was started as a sort of joke as the article says that...

 Local journalists produced a fun paper at a special event to raise money for the Kent & Sussex Hospital, Tunbridge Wells.
 One young journalist, signing herself "Aunt Agatha," promised a bag of peanuts to any child who donated a dozen "Bun" pennies to the cause (a "bun" penny was one bearing Queen Victoria when she wore her hair in a bun).
 One child did just that, so Mr. W. R. Murray, Managing Director of the "Kent and Sussex Courier," decided others could do the same and so the Pea-Nut Club was born.
 Miss Longley was a made a member (no. 2087) in April 1932.
 Every week for many years "Aunt Agatha" wrote a letter to the children of the Pea-Nut Club in the "Kent and Sussex Courier."